serenity-js/serenity-js/documentation/website/src/handbook/tutorials/the-trouble-with-test-scripts.md

 }
 ```

+Even with a gold standard Cucumber scenario like the one above, the Cucumber step definitions suffer from the same issues
+our previous Protractor/Jasmine scenario has experienced:
+- low-level API calls are still left in the code, and now they're accompanied by additional data transformation functions responsible for mapping the plain-English scenario to the automation code (such as `itemsFrom(commaSeparatedItems)`),
+- the low-level cleanup code is still present in the `After` hook,
+- the step definitions have to switch between the `async/await` and Promises, depending on the context of the API call,
+- and we haven't addressed any of the problems introduced with Page Objects!

+Not to mention, that Cucumber, while an excellent collaboration and documentation tool, doesn't address concerns around
+code re-usability: you can't call a Cucumber step from within another step, for example, and [neither should you](https://cucumber.io/docs/guides/anti-patterns/#support-for-conjunction-steps).

 ## Summary

 As you can see, even though Protractor, WebDriver and other similar tools are excellent at automating low-level interactions with the system under test, their APIs are simply too low-level to express the business intent behind those interactions.
 Also, using tools like that directly in our tests leads to an implementation that's full of noise, distractions and accidental detail.

-The Page Object(s) Pattern addresses some of the problems, but it falls short if what you want is a test automation system that's easy to extend, maintain and scale to multiple projects and teams.
+The Page Object(s) Pattern addresses some of the problems but falls short if what you want is a test automation system that's easy to extend, maintain and scale to multiple projects and teams.

 While adding Cucumber into the mix could help to capture the business language and slightly improve the reports our tests produce, it doesn't by itself address the code duplication or code structure issues.
 I'm afraid that even gold standard Cucumber scenarios can't address that because there's still something we're missing.

-To find out what that is, we might need to change the way we're thinking about our tests.vernacular
+To find out what that is, we might need to change the way we think about our tests.

 We need to start [thinking in Serenity/JS](/handbook/tutorials/thinking-in-serenity-js.html).